Identify & Value Your Furniture Instantly

 The furniture market is heavily influenced by interior design trends, with Mid-Century Modern maintaining strong demand while ornate traditional styles have softened.
 Online resale platforms have made it easier to sell quality furniture nationally, expanding the buyer pool beyond local markets.
 Sustainability-minded consumers increasingly prefer vintage and antique furniture over new production, supporting prices for quality used pieces.

-Furniture Valuation FAQ
+Furniture valuation FAQ

-Can Value Identifier identify furniture brands from photos?
+Can Value Identifier identify furniture brands from photos?+

 Yes.
 The AI recognizes visual design signatures, construction methods, and specific brand markings from major manufacturers and designers.
 Labels, stamps, and hardware styles are key identifiers.

-Is antique furniture worth more than modern?
+Is antique furniture worth more than modern?+

 Not necessarily.
 High-end modern designer furniture can be worth as much or more than antiques.
 The market values quality, design significance, and demand regardless of age.

-How does condition affect furniture value?
+How does condition affect furniture value?+

 Condition is critical.
 Structural damage, water stains, veneer lifting, and broken components significantly reduce value.
 Professional restoration can recover some value but rarely brings a piece back to original-condition pricing.

-What furniture styles are most collectible right now?
+What furniture styles are most collectible right now?+

 Mid-Century Modern remains the strongest category, particularly Danish design and American studio furniture.
 Art Deco is also performing well.
 Traditional Victorian and Colonial styles have a smaller but dedicated collector base.

-Ready to Identify & Value Your Furniture?
+Ready to identify & value your Furniture?

-Download Value Identifier free and scan your first items — no account needed
+Download Value Identifier free and scan your first items, no account needed.

-Download Value Identifier on the App Store
+Download Value Identifier on the App StoreGet Value Identifier on Google Play